cloudurable/kube-zookeeper-statefulsets/README.md

 shows that only 2 of the 3 pods is ready as well (`zookeeper   2/3     17m`).

 Since the `statefulset` wouldn't fit into memory on you local dev environment, let's recreate minikube with more memory.
-We will delete minikube and then create it again.
+You will delete minikube and then create it again.

 ```sh
 minikube delete